 Counseling Psychology lets you talk one on one with someone and help them figure out how to work the best with what they’ve got.
 They can work in schools, hospitals, colleges, private practice, or pretty much anywhere they’re needed.
-They can be Grief Counselors, School Counselors, Career Counselors, Family Counselors, and so many more.
-You need a master’s to be called a counselor, and a Doctorate to be a Psychologist.
+They can be Grief Counselors, School Counselors, Career Counselors, Family Counselors, and more.
+You need a Masters to be a Counselor, and a Doctorate to be a Psychologist.

 Clinical Psychology is essentially the research focus of Psych.
 Clinical Psychologists have generally gone to grad school and spent a lot of time asking people questions, studying how to write research reports, and just doing research projects.
 With how diverse a subject Psych is, you can imagine what they study: physiology, human interactions, stress, development, aging, mental disorders, consumerism (how people decide what to buy), and SO much more.

-Industrial/Organizational (I/O) Psychology studies, essentially, work places.
-Working environment, motivators, and learning in the workplace.
-You’ll usually find an I/O Psychologist in the Human Resource Department of a big firm.
+Industrial/Organizational (I/O) Psychology studies, essentially, workplaces.
+Working environment, motivators, and learning in the workplace are key areas for I/O Psychology.
+You’ll usually find an I/O Psychologist in the Human Resource department of a big firm.

 Not everything in Psych requires an advanced degree, though.
 And not every Psych major is going to go into something necessarily “related to Psychology.”
-With A Bachelor’s, you can go into a lot of entry-level jobs and work your way up, with no additional education.
+With a Bachelors degree, you can go into a lot of entry-level jobs and work your way up, with no additional education.
 For example: child care, Human Resources, Marketing, Information Technology, Administration, Retail, Editing, Nonprofits, and more.